sophiefau/CatFlix-client/README.md

 ## Contributing

-If you’d like to contribute, please fork the repository and use a feature branch. =^._.^=
+If you’d like to contribute, please fork the repository and use a feature branch! =^._.^=

 ## License